mlinke-ai/kev_in/docs/api/user.md

 ### Response

-The response is a dictionary or JSON object, together with the HTTP status 200.
-The user ID is mapped to all user attributes.
-If you pass `user_id` < 1, it will be ignored.
-If you pass multiple arguments, you query the system with multiple arguments.
-If no argument is passed the system returns the user-data of the loggend in user.

 NOTE: It is possible that the system returns up to `Config.MAX_ITEMS_RETURNED` items.

 === "200"

 	The response is a dictionary of JSON object.
-The user ID is mapped to all solution attributes.
+The user ID is mapped to all user attributes.

 	```JSON
 	{